xfac11/Modern_portfolio/content/en/blog/woodland-beatdown.md

 author: "Filip Karlsson"
 title: "Woodland beatdown"
 date: 2019-06-03
-description: "2.5D animal fighter made in C++ using the DirectX11 graphics API where I made a deffered renderer with volume lights and more"
+description: "2.5D animal fighter made in C++ using the DirectX11 graphics API where I made a deferred renderer with volume lights and more"
 tags: ["emoji"]
 thumbnail: /woodland_beatdown_head.png
 ---